eoinkelly/rails-relationship-examples/README.md

 # app/models/alfa.rb
 class Alfa < ApplicationRecord
   # optional: true
   #     Rails 5+ by default will validate that the target of a `belongs_to` exists
   #     i.e. Instances of `Alfa` will not be valid unless they have a connected
   #     `Bravo`.
 We want Alfas to have 0..1 Bravos so we must add `optional: true`.
-  # inverse_of:
+  #
-  #   We choose to always set an explicit  `inverse_of` so that we don't have to
-  #   remember the various edge cases where it is required and/or recommended.
-  belongs_to :bravo, optional: true, inverse_of: :alfa
+  belongs_to :bravo, optional: true end
-end
 ```